solomonkimunyu/solomonkimunyu/README.md

 ## :sassy_man:  About me
-- :school: I am an `Artificial intelligence engineer` at AICE
+- :school: I am an `Data scientist` at AICE
 - :trophy: I am an award winning data scientist.
 - :technologist: I love using Software as a solution for every `Problem`
 - :computer: I am a competitive data scientist mainly at `Zindi and Kaggle`